emohawk13/dp-frontend-js-submit/Readme.md

 ADDITIONAL PRACTICE: Weight the list of users.
 Add buttons in a way that adds and removes weight from each user.
 Create a legend or key that explains the weight system including how to gain or lose weight.
 Provide a link to a git repository in the field below:

+refactor comments:
+The code provided fetches all names from the backend server and uses them in the application.

+The code then randomly selects a user when you click the blue button.

+All variables, functions and event listeners are organized.
+JS uses arrays.

+Make sure to change all data type mentions of lists to arr or arrays.

+The capstone asks for a weight system.
+Each person has a number and buttons to increase or decrease that number.

+This should increase or decrease their chance of being chosen.
+Once these changes have been made we will re-grade.